What effects does it have?

 Each system is different and able to hold different information about titles (or lack of title) and about the gender of the patient.
 In most NHS systems there are gender options for not only male and female, but often also a “not specified” marker which may be useful if you do not wish to have male or female recorded.

 Usually, when you change your gender marker, you are also assigned a new NHS number.

 During your life the NHS will invite you to a number of screening tests for common conditions.
 As the prevalence of these conditions is different for men and women, some tests only invite people who have “female” on their NHS record, and some tests only invite people who have “male” on their NHS record.
 This can mean people who have changed their gender marker can invited to the wrong tests for the body parts they have.

-You can find more detailed information about screening tests on the NHS Wales website and the NHS Brighton and Hove website.
+There is further information available about screening tests and changing gender marker on the NHS Wales website and the NHS Brighton and Hove website.

 Errors and omissions